Qld land tax clearance certificate

-What information is available from a Qld land tax clearance search?
+What information is available from a Qld land tax clearance certificate search?

-The Queensland Office of State Revenue maintains current records of all outstanding land tax in Queensland.
+The Queensland Revenue Office maintains current records of all outstanding land tax in Qld.

-Purchasers should conduct a Qld land tax clearance search to check if outstanding land tax exists.
+Purchasers should conduct a Qld land tax clearance certificate search to check if outstanding land tax exists.

 View a sample clearance certificate.